 And to make matters worse, these contaminants will get into the plumbing and the filter as well.
-Although the filter is meant to catch a lot of bacteria, eventually the filter will get dirty, too, which will make everything go to the pipes.
+Although the filter is meant to catch a lot of bacteria, eventually, the filter will get dirty, too, which will make everything go to the pipes.
 Then, the bacteria will build up a layer of biofilm.
 The bacteria starts to build up so much that even chlorine will not be able to kill it off.
 This will eventually lead to problems in making sure that your hot tub stays clean and works properly.
-This is why it’s so important that you clean your hot tub on a regular basis- not only so it doesn’t feel gross, but also so that it can work properly.
+This is why it’s so vital that you clean your hot tub regularly- not only so it doesn’t feel gross but also so that it can work properly.

 Step 1: Add Plumbing Cleaner

-This should be done before any other step, especially if there has been a build-up of biofilm in the pipes.
-It is generally recommended that you clean the plumbing every 12 months, but you can do it more often in order to prevent biofilm from building up too much.
+This should be done before any other step, especially if biofilm has been built in the pipes.
+You generally recommend that you clean the plumbing every 12 months, but you can do it more often to prevent biofilm from building up too much.

-Simply draining the hot tub and cleaning it as normal will not get rid of the bacteria and biofilm.
+Simply draining the hot tub and cleaning it as expected will not eliminate the bacteria and biofilm.
 The only way to do this is by using a special plumbing cleaner.

-However, if you haven’t used your hot tub in quite some time, or if you didn’t clean the pipes the last time you cleaned your hot tub, you should leave this cleaner circulating for longer.
+However, if you haven’t used your hot tub in quite some time or didn’t clean the pipes the last time you cleaned your hot tub, you should leave this cleaner circulating for longer.
 This might depend on how much biofilm has built up.
 Some people recommend leaving it for several hours, while others recommend leaving it for as long as overnight.

 Use a shop vac to suck up the foam, which you should continue to do until the foam has turned white.
 This is how you know that the biofilm has been completely removed.

-Keep in mind that you don’t need to do this step every single time that you clean your hot tub.
+Remember that you don’t need to do this step every time you clean your hot tub.
 Once again, it’s recommended that you clean the plumbing every year or so unless you’ve had a lot of guests use your tub as of late.
 Just make sure that you don’t forget to clean it every year because that will cause the biofilm to build up and impact the performance of your hot tub.